 So do golden retrievers smell?
 Hmmmm we shall see in the following.

 Do golden retrievers smell?

 The short answer to that question is yes, of course, golden retrievers smell.
 Just like any other dog on the planet.
 Because of their thick water-resistant coats and oils on their fur.
 Well, you may get an unpleasant odor that lingers around your dog.

 It’s not all bad though as you can reduce the smell on your dog by just simply maintaining the cleanliness.
 Not hard right… And that will be the best way to avoid any unusual smells in the first place.
 Let me explain this in a little more detail for those of you that want to know more about this topic.

 Why does Golden have thick fur coats that smell?

-The interesting part about a golden retrievers fur is that it is very thick and built to be water resistant.
+The interesting part about golden retrievers fur is that it is very thick and built to be water-resistant.
 There are oils in the skin that allow them to avoid getting water to the body whilst being able to swim for long periods of time.
-This was because the dog breed was initially bread in order to take part in watersport games for Lord Tweedmouth.
+This was because the dog breed was initially bred in order to take part in watersport games for Lord Tweedmouth.

 No expertise needed

 You do not have to be an expert to know that dogs can smell in certain areas of the body.
 Where you may find the creases inside of your dog’s ears or in between their legs and any other area where you may find a crease.

 Well, it is very easy for them to build-up bacteria inside of those areas that can later lead to nasty odors.
 This, however, does not mean that there is anything wrong with your dog as it is perfectly normal to find this kind of smell.